theonion/bulbs-elements/elements/bulbs-article-body/README.md

 ## Dingbats
 A span will be added to the last element in the article body with a class `site-dingbat`.
 The span will initially be empty, so style the `site-dingbat` class to customize it and get it to show up.

+## iframe Resizing
+All elements matching `iframe.onionstudios-playlist` will be registered with [iFrameResize](https://github.com/davidjbradshaw/iframe-resizer).